UnitedHealthcare RIte Care

 HealthSourceRI is Rhode Island’s health insurance marketplace.
 People are able to directly apply for health coverage directly on the website www.healthsourceri.com or, if you need assistance to apply, make an appointment with a Navigator at 855-840-4774.

-Some services require prior authorization.
+Some services and prescription drug medications may require prior authorizations.
 It is the responsibility of your doctor to get prior authorization when required.

 The RIte Care and Rhody Health Partners Directory of Physicians and other Health Care Providers lists pharmacies where you can get your prescriptions.
 Just bring your prescription and show your identification card at a participating pharmacy to get your prescription filled.
 Your Physician and Health Care Provider Directory is part of your member materials packet.
 Many pharmacies stay open 24 hours a day so you can get a prescription filled in the middle of the night, if you need to.